5 Hard-to-Kill Houseplants for Apartments with Low Light

-This is my favorite pick for the darker corners of my own apartment.
+The snake plant is my favorite pick for the darker corners of my own apartment.
 It has a sculptural appearance, adds a bit of green, and seems to thrive on neglect.

-Adaptable bamboo is a great fit for dim rooms, and is inexpensive and easy to come across.
+Adaptable bamboo is a great fit for dim rooms and is inexpensive and easy to come across.